Professor, Department of Radiation Oncology

 Director of Medical Physics, Institute for Onco-Physics at the Albert Einstein College of Medicine

-B) Use functional MR to define high-risk volumes for risk adaptive radiotherapy.
+B) Use functional MR to define and characterize high-risk volumes for risk adaptive radiotherapy.
 Risk adaptive radiotherapy is a biological optimization strategy that is based on the possible risk characteristics for local recurrence in tumor sub-volumes rather than individual tumor voxels and treatment plans are optimized using biological objective functions that are region specific, rather than voxel specific.
 Risk Adaptive optimization can be employed in the generation of treatment plans based on biological objective functions.

 C) Use functional MR imaging to assess treatment response of tumors to therapy.